 Each one walks up to a tree and begins punching out the block nearest to them.
 Then the one above it, and the one above it.
 Within seconds they have each felled their trees and collected the saplings that have fallen from the leaves.
-After planting the saplings they split up (replenishing materials is as replenishing materials does).
+After planting the saplings (because replenishing materials is as replenishing materials does) they split up.

 Jakob begins the laborious task of turning raw chunks of oak wood into oak planks and then some of those into sticks.
 “Is it two blocks on top of each other for sticks?
 Or beside each other, Papa?”

 “The second option would make buttons instead of sticks.”
 While talking Papa slips in some mud and falls in the water.
 Spluttering he hollers back, “We want them on top of each other!”

 “Ok… but why don’t these crafting tables come with a recipe book or something?”

 While he’s working on getting that wood into weapons and tools, Papa is still messing around in the mud trying to chase pigs around the edge of the lake.
 “Come back here!”
 Then, to no one in particular, “Why does bacon have to run so quick?!”